wiringbits/wiringbits.github.io/_posts/2023-08-05-deploying-audiocraft.md

 1. Check the service status: `service audiocraft status`
 2. Stop the service: `service audiocraft stop`
-3. Restart the service: `service audiocraft stop`
+3. Restart the service: `service audiocraft restart`
 4. Check the logs `journalctl -u audiocraft -f`

 Verify that AudioCraft is working (see step 3 for alternatives), then, run `systemctl enable audiocraft` to start AudioCraft when the server starts.